Kurento/kurento/doc-kurento/source/features/kurento_protocol.rst

 release
 -------

 This message requests releasing the resources of the specified object.
-The parameter *object* indicates the *id* of the object to be released:
+The parameter *object* indicates the *objectId* of the object to be released:

 .. code-block:: json